amithkoujalgi/sys-stats/README.md

-While this tool could be used by anybody who is interested in simple system monitoring, it is best suited for developers or system admins or someone who wants to monitor a headless (remote server/non-windowed mode server) computer which over a web interface.
+While this tool could be used by anybody who is interested in simple system monitoring, it is best suited for developers or system admins or someone who wants to monitor a headless (remote server/non-windowed mode server) computer over a web interface/browser.

 ### Where can I run this?